Ontotext-AD/ontorefine-cli/commands/extract.md

 # Extract

-Extracts all of the operations that are applied on project data.
+Extracts all operations applied to a project.

-The command makes a request to Ontotext Refine to extract the history of the operations that are applied to the data.
+The command makes a request to Ontotext Refine to extract the history of the operations which were applied to the data.
-The result from the command should be an JSON document containing the applied operations or empty array, if no operations are applied to the specified project yet.
+The result from the command is a JSON document containing the applied operations or empty array, if no operations are applied to the specified project.

 ## Arguments